-Menstruation is a monthly occurrence for women in which the body sheds the lining of the uterus (womb), which is then passed through a small opening in the cervix and out through the vaginal canal.
+Menstruation occurs when the uterus sheds its lining once a month.
+The lining passes through a small opening in the cervix and out through the vaginal canal.

 Some pain, cramping, and discomfort during menstrual periods is normal.
-However, excessive pain that causes you to regularly miss work or school is not.
+Excessive pain that causes you to miss work or school is not.

-The medical term for painful menstruation is dysmenorrhea.
-Primary dysmenorrhea occurs in women who experience pain just before and during menstruation, but who are otherwise healthy.
-Women who have had normal periods that later become painful may have secondary dysmenorrhea.
-This condition is usually accompanied by a problem affecting the uterus or other pelvic organs.
+Painful menstruation is also called dysmenorrhea.
+There are two types of dysmenorrhea: primary and secondary.
+Primary dysmenorrhea occurs in women who experience pain before and during menstruation.
+Women who have had normal periods that become painful later in life may have secondary dysmenorrhea.
+A condition affecting the uterus or other pelvic organs, such as endometriosis or uterine fibroids, can cause this.

 There may not be an identifiable cause of your painful menstrual periods.
-Certain women are at a higher risk for having painful menstrual periods.
-Risk factors include:
+Some women are at a higher risk for having painful menstrual periods.
+These risks include:

 - being under age 20